 You will earn additional credentials depending upon the focus area you choose.

 UCM has MOU agreements with the Johnson County Ambulance District to offer EMS and Paramedic Training as part of the bachelor's degree.
+These courses are part of the Public Health Disaster Management Area.

 Earn free elective credit for Firefighter I & II Training obtained elsewhere.